Madrid metropolitan area

 The Madrid metropolitan area is a monocentric metropolitan area in the centre of the Iberian peninsula, around the municipality of Madrid, Spain.
 It is not related to any sort of administrative delimitation, and thus, its limits are ambiguous.

-According to Populationdata.net it has an estimated 2017 population of 6,321,398 people and covers an area of 5335.97 km2.
+According to data from the OECD it has an estimated 2021 population of 6,980,646 people and covers an area of 5335.97 km2.
 It is considered the largest metropolitan area in Spain, the 2nd largest in the European Union and the 54th largest in the world.

 Two distinct zones of urbanisation can be distinguished extending further than the municipality of Madrid: